-Your Directors present the 20th Annual Report of the Company together withthe Audited Financial Statements for the financial year ended 31st March 2017.
+Your Directors present the 23rd Annual Report of the Company together withthe Audited Financial Statements for the Financial Year ended 31st March 2020.

-The financial performance of the Company for the year ended 31st March2017is summarized below:
+The Financial Performance of the Company for the year ended 31st March 2020is summarized below: (Rs.
+In Lakhs)

 |Less/(Add): Provision for Taxation including prior period adjustments ||- ||- |